 The Museu de Maricel was created in 1969, when the old building was purchased to exhibit the private collection of a famous doctor with an interest in art.
 A visit to the Maricel Museum begins with sculptures and altarpieces belonging to the Romanesque and Gothic periods, and continues to works from the Neoclassic period and Romanticism.

 Museu Romantic Can Llopis

 The Romantic Museum is situated in a neoclassical building in the center of Sitges.
 The building’s first owner was Manuel Llopis i Fals, who bought it from his cousin to accommodate his family.
 The main floor is decorated with paintings by Pau Rigalt.
 The second floor holds Lola Anglada’s collection of dolls from 1961.

 The museum is closed for renovation until further notice.

 Museu Can Ferrat

-Who would have known that the world famous rum has its roots in Sitges.
+Who would’ve thought that the world-famous rum has its roots in Sitges.
 Facundo Bacardi, the brand's founder, was born in the Mediterranean town and migrated to Santiago de Cuba in 1830.
 The permanent exhibition, located in the Mercat Vell, exhibits the history of the brand Bacardi and tells about its ties to Sitges.